Travelling with a baby

 Last weekend has been very literally a 50 shades of grey weekend.
 Storm Stella messed up spring both London and Paris and from sunny 20 degrees on Wednesday, we abruptly got into very wet and grey.

-Paris beautiful as ever though, we wandered around with the vaguest plan and agenda: shopped books, drank kirs, tasted sugarless very dark organic chocolate, stared at the 2 hours queue at the latest hype award winning French patisserie, had more champagne, a very late lunch in a cute brasserie with average French dishes, explored little streets, markets, mews and arcades.
+Paris in March beautiful as ever though, we wandered around with the vaguest plan and agenda: shopped books, drank kirs, tasted sugarless very dark organic chocolate, stared at the 2 hours queue at the latest hype award winning French patisserie, had more champagne, a very late lunch in a cute brasserie with average French dishes, explored little streets, markets, mews and arcades.

 Alternated between my old neighbourhood, 8eme in the evening and its posh chilled bolts, to vibrant streets of Les Marais and Montorgueil, to best boutiques in 6eme, more Rive Droite, aimed for Musee d’Orsay and ended up at le Bon Marche.
 Cocktails, long chats, banters and dancing late in the night.
 Lazy mornings, taking the time.